proinsias/proinsias.github.io/_posts/2017/2017-11-14-Jupyter-Output-of-all-variables.md

 InteractiveShell.ast_node_interactivity = "all"
 ```

-> If you want to set this behaviour for all instances of Jupyter, simply create a file
+> If you want to set this behavior for all instances of Jupyter, simply create a file
 > `~/.ipython/profile_default/ipython_config.py` with the lines below.

 ```python